madmax0404/kaggle-janestreet-silver-medal/README.md

 ---

+## TL;DR

+- Silver medal (top 4.3%) on the Jane Street Real-Time Market Data Forecasting competition with a final private score of **0.007694**.
+- Explored sliding-window LightGBM and online-learning pipelines, but the winning submission relies on a static LightGBM ensemble for stability.
+- Competition submission blends the static LightGBM ensemble with a teammate-built neural module (`notebooks/submission/submission.ipynb`).
+- Reproducible pipeline powered by Polars, Optuna, and `pip install -e .[dev,notebooks]`, plus a synthetic evaluation harness for local stress tests.

+---

 ## Project Overview

 This repository chronicles ongoing work on Jane Street’s real-time market forecasting challenge (see `competition-overview.md`).
-The objective is to predict `responder_6`—a future, weight-adjusted return—using 79 anonymized market features delivered every market minute.
+We ultimately earned a silver medal (top 4.3%) with a final private score of **0.007694** by submitting the static LightGBM ensemble captured in `notebooks/submission/submission.ipynb`.
+The objective remains to predict `responder_6`—a future, weight-adjusted return—using 79 anonymized market features delivered every market minute.
 Core difficulties include fat-tailed returns, non-stationary behaviour, and sudden regime shifts.
-My workflow focuses on LightGBM-driven feature engineering and sliding-window training, while my teammate contributed neural-network modules that ultimately blend with the boosted trees inside the submission notebook.
-Sliding-window LightGBM models currently peak around **0.058 weighted R²** on fresh validation windows; typical runs average **0.05 ± 0.01**, and early EDA probes topped out near 0.11 on tiny hold-outs (see `notebooks/eda/EDA_20241224_03.ipynb`).
+While much of the experimentation centres on LightGBM-driven feature engineering and sliding-window training, the static ensemble proved the most reliable in live evaluation, and it blends with a teammate-built neural module inside the submission notebook.
+Sliding-window LightGBM models still peak around **0.058 weighted R²** on fresh validation windows; typical runs average **0.05 ± 0.01**, and early EDA probes topped out near 0.11 on tiny hold-outs (see `notebooks/eda/EDA_20241224_03.ipynb`).

 ---